 Now, the next question is about that bagel guy from Friday.

-I want to remind everybody.
+I want to remind everybody, we'll play this tape.

-And he has a total and complete meltdown for no apparent reason, except he says that the girls behind the counter in the bagel shop were giggling.
+So you have this guy's in a bagel store, and he has a total and complete meltdown for no apparent reason, except he says that the girls behind the counter in the bagel shop were giggling.

-That he doesn't know what they were giggling about, but they were giggling, and he got mad.
+He doesn't know what they were giggling about, but they were giggling, and he got mad.

 And this is what happened.